-If you have been dreaming of starting your own business, or are in the middle of doing so, we understand there are soooo many things on your to-do list to get up and going.
+If you have been dreaming of starting your own business, or are in the middle of doing so, we understand there are so many things on your to-do list to get up and going.
 We thought it would be fun to bring you along on the logo design process with a fellow entrepreneur like yourself.

 SDA was recently tapped by Sean at TUFCO, (Tails Up Fishing Company), on the design of his first company logo.
 Sean had a logo in mind for Tufco, he even sketched it out on a yellow lined pad of paper.
-That paper, was the beginning of his marketing brand.
+That paper was the beginning of his marketing brand.
 They say many million dollar companies started with a sketch on a napkin.

 Sean’s sketch is pure gold for the designer, as it provides a starting point and a feel for the client’s taste.
-We can’t read minds, but we can take your rough notes and inject our years of professional design and marketing know-how to your vision.
+We can’t read minds, but we can take your rough notes and inject our years of professional design and marketing know-how into your vision.
 It’s your company, you decide… we’ll help get you there.

 You can see from Sean’s supplied sketch, SDA’s designers also suggested a few rough ideas as a starting point.
-Then after some discussion with Sean about what he liked and didn’t like, along with the overall feel he wanted to convey, it was on to the drawing board, AKA “The Mac”.
+Then after some discussion with Sean about what he liked and didn’t like, along with the overall feel he wanted to convey, it was on to the drawing board, AKA “The Mac.”

 Here’s round 1 of logos we created for the client to review.